BEMPscience/bemp_data/precipitation/data/README.md

-This folderc contains that precipiation data sets.
+This folder contains that precipiation data sets.